 - Wear safety glasses and protective clothing when servicing batteries.
 DO NOT SMOKE while servicing batteries.
-Lead acid batteries emit a highly explosive hydrogen gas that can be ignited by electrical arcing or by smoking. - Used engine oils have been identified by some state or federal agencies as causing cancer or reproductive toxicity.
-When checking or changing engine oil, take care not to ingest, breathe the fumes, or contact used oil. - Provide appropriate fire extinguishers and install them in convenient locations.
-Consult the local fire department for the correct type of extinguisher to use.
-Do not use foam on electrical fires.
-Use extinguishers rated ABC by NFPA. - Make sure that rags are not left on or near the engine. - Remove all unnecessary grease and oil from the unit.
-Accumulated grease and oil can cause overheating and engine damage which present a potential fire hazard. - Keep the generator set and the surrounding area clean and free from obstructions.
-Remove any debris from the set and keep the floor clean and dry. - Do not work on this equipment when mentally or physically fatigued, or after consuming any alcohol or drug that makes the operation of equipment unsafe.
+Lead acid batteries emit a highly explosive hydrogen gas that can be ignited by electrical arcing or by smoking. - Have a fire extinguisher rated ABC nearby.
+Maintain extinguisher properly and become familiar with its use. - (Gasoline sets) Benzene and lead, found in some gasoline, have been identified by some state and federal agencies as causing cancer or reproductive toxicity.
+When checking, draining or adding gasoline, take care not to ingest, breathe the fumes, or contact gasoline. - Used engine oils have been identified by some state or federal agencies as causing cancer or reproductive toxicity.
+When checking or changing engine oil, take care not to ingest, breathe the fumes, or contact used oil. - Do not work on this equipment when mentally or physically fatigued, or after consuming any alcohol or drug that makes the operation of equipment unsafe.